 With advent of the Television beaming out many tear jerking serials, our parents by then retired from teaching, also got addicted to many of them.
 In Kerala due to power shortage we have half an hour power-cut on weekdays in the evening.
 The timing of the power-cut used to change every month and now the evening prayer time was dictated by the power-cut, as that was the time our parents could not watch any serial.

-The morning prayers were a nightmare for me as our father would wake us all up by 5:30 AM and he would begin the prayer with us in chorus.
+The morning prayers were a nightmare for me as our father woke us all up by 5:30 AM and he commenced the prayer with us in chorus.
 I always felt that the morning prayers were much longer than the evening prayers.
 After the prayers, we had to brush our teeth and get cracking with the household chores.
-Our father would distribute each one of us a task and later our eldest brother when he turned a teen took over the responsibility.
-By that time our father would have gone to milk the cows and clean up the cowshed.
+Our father distributed each one of us a task and later our eldest brother when he turned a teen took over the responsibility.
+By that time our father went to milk the cows and clean up the cowshed.

 Behind our house lived Vasu and Chellamma with their two daughters and son.
 Vasu was a daily wage earning farm hand and Chellamma made a living out of rearing cows and goats and selling milk to the neighbourhood.
 One day Shankara Panikkan (Please read my blog on Shankara Panickan by CLICKING HERE) died at about 5 AM.
 We all went to Panikkan’s home to console the family.
 By about 7 AM Chellamma came running to Panikkan’s home saying that she did not wake up early in the morning as George Sir (our father) did not pray that morning as we all were at Panikkan’s home.